sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_04_develop_unit_tests_xunit.md

     Ensure that the **JsonLoanRepository.GetLoan: Returns null when loan ID is not found** test passes.
 You should see a green checkmark to the left of both tests.

+## Summary

+In this exercise, you learned how to use GitHub Copilot to accelerate the development of unit tests in a C# application.
+You used GitHub Copilot's Chat view in Ask mode, Agent mode, and Edit mode.
+You used Ask mode to examine the existing unit testing approach, Agent mode to create project folders and a new test class, and Edit mode to create unit tests.
+You also used GitHub Copilot's code completion feature to create a unit test.

+## Clean up

+Now that you've finished the exercise, take a minute to ensure that you haven't made changes to your GitHub account or GitHub Copilot subscription that you don't want to keep.
+If you made any changes, revert them now.